Anisha7/web-interview-tpl/README.md

 # Welcome to Gametime!

+This is a completed exercise for the Gametime coding challenge.
-What you are looking at is the exact output of `npx create-react-app web-interview-tpl --template redux` (including all the comments)
+We started with the exact output of `npx create-react-app web-interview-tpl --template redux` (including all the comments)

 This repo is here to help candidates jump right into the coding challenge without having to worry about setting up environment.